The latest research shows that more than 80% of thoroughbreds retiring from racing suffer from ulcers.

 - Intense exercise

 - Diets high in sugar/starch

 - Administration of drugs such as non-steroidal anti-inflammatory drugs (NAISDs)

 - Physical Stress with training, travel and the racing environment.

 Training & Exercise

 A diet consisting of large amounts of grain are high in carbohydrates contributes to the risk of inflammation and ulceration.
 Furthermore, racehorses often have limited (if any) access to grazing – which is one of the main causes of gastric ulcers.

-Races horses are very susceptible to injury and require administration of of Anti-inflammatory drugs to ease pain.
+Races horses are very susceptible to injury and often require administration of of Anti-inflammatory drugs to ease pain.
 However, the prolonged use of NSAIDs is one of the main causes of hindgut ulcers in horses.

 A stressed horse releases hormones that directly relate to the formation of gastric ulcers.
 For a better understanding of this process, read How Stress Causes Gastric Ulcers in Horses.